 Baked Honey Mustard Chicken

-Quick and easy to prepare, and the kids love it too!
+This honey mustard chicken is quick and easy to prepare, and the kids love it, too!

-Quick and easy to prepare, and the kids love it too!
+This honey mustard chicken is quick and easy to prepare, and the kids love it, too!

 If you are looking for a delicious,quick and easy chicken recipe this one is it!!!
 The only suggestion I have is use a small baking dish and cover with foil until you turn and baste, then return to oven uncovered.
 I found this helped keep the chicken moist and flavorful!!!
 This is a new family FAVORITE!!!
 We have even used the sause recipe on Pork - awsome.Read More